11ty/11ty-website/src/docs/glossary.md

 A static site is a group of generated HTML files.
 Content is built into the HTML files rather than using a dynamic back end language to generate the content on-the-fly.
 A dynamic site can appear static when you add caching rules to make the content stickier.
 A static site can appear dynamic when you run your build quickly and often.

-### JAMstack
+### Jamstack

 > Modern web development architecture based on client-side JavaScript, reusable APIs, and prebuilt Markup.—[jamstack.org](https://jamstack.org/)

-Eleventy facilitates JAMstack sites—but you maintain full control over the JavaScript.
+Eleventy facilitates Jamstack sites—but you maintain full control over the JavaScript.

 ### Progressive Enhancement